sharath459/portfolio/.github/memory-bank/progress.md

 # Progress: What's Done & What's Left

-## Project Status: ✅ **Production Ready**
+## Project Status: ✅ **Portfolio Live** | ✅ **Resume Auto-Apply v1 Live**

 The portfolio is fully functional, deployed, and optimized.

-All core features are complete, and all planned improvements have been implemented.
+New: The resume generator has been enhanced with a job scanner and safe auto-apply pipeline (Greenhouse/Lever).

 ---